HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Here are a few things I learned while preparing some of these nut recipes:

-• If you eat these nuts while they're hot (especially the almonds), you'll notice they're kind of soft, but they'll get more crunchy as they cool.
+• If you eat these nuts while they’re hot (especially the almonds), you’ll notice they’re kind of soft.
+They get more crunchy as they cool.

-• Inexpensive 12" round foil pizza pans work well for smoking nuts.
+• Disposable 12″ round foil pizza pans work well for smoking nuts.
 They fit nicely on the cooking grate, they allow plenty of room so that two cups of nuts can be stirred without losing any into the fire, they keep the nuts from cooking too quickly, and they are disposable.
-You'll find these pans in the baking aisle at the grocery store.

 • Don't go overboard on the amount of charcoal you use.
 You only need enough fuel to maintain 250-350° for about an hour.
 Using too much charcoal is a waste and will make it harder to control the cooker temperature, since there's no water in the water pan.